Land, Air & Noise Pollution

 There are five classes of land when categorising risk from acid sulphate soils.
 Each Class has corresponding acid sulphate soil risk management requirements.
 Further information can be found at:

-All Development Applications are assessed for the likelihood of acid sulfate soils onsite, and depending on the risk class, appropriate management measures are required during demolition, excavation and construction.
+All Development Applications are assessed for the likelihood of acid sulphate soils onsite, and depending on the risk class, appropriate management measures are required during demolition, excavation and construction.

 Further general information on acid sulphate soils can also be found at: